 After you create a Vuser script and record the required business processes, VuGen generates the Vuser script.
 VuGen then scans the generated script to locate instances of asynchronous communication.
 This process is called an Async scan.
 If VuGen locates any instances of asynchronous communication in the Vuser script, VuGen modifies the script to enable the script to run and emulate the required asynchronous behavior.

 Note: After modifying a Vuser script to enable it to emulate asynchronous communication, it may be necessary to perform correlation activities on the modified script.
-For details about correlation, see Correlating Asynchronous Vuser Scripts.
+For details about correlation, see Correlate asynchronous Vuser scripts.